juwai/style-guide/workflow-issue-priority.md

 Finish your story, commit, but don’t start any new story before this issue is fixed.

-**There should not be any unaddressed normal issue at the end of the sprint.** <small>Unless the time to address an issue exceeds the time left in the sprint</small>

 - Functionality or performance are impacted.
 - A certain type of users can’t use one of the features, but with low impact on revenue.